homeomorfismo/teaching-notes/DifferentialCalculus/01Syllabus.typ

 employees (faculty and staff).
 If you or someone you know believes they have been discriminated against, you may file a complaint.
-Someone from the OEC will contact you to discuss how to best address your complaint.
+Someone from the OEC will reach out to you to discuss how to best address your complaint.
 #link("https://www.pdx.edu/diversity/bias-review-team")[The Bias Review Team (BRT)]
 gathers information on bias incidents that happen